dendronhq/dendron-site/vault/dendron.topic.publishing-next.cook.github.md

 ### Configure your notes for publication

-In order for to build your notes for publication, you'll have to tweak a few settings first.
-Open the command prompt and type `>Dendron: Configure (yaml)`
+In order for to build your notes for publication, open the command prompt and type `>Dendron: Configure (yaml)`

 Make the following modification under `site`: